BondGraphTools/BondGraphTools/docs/tutorials/RC.rst

 Tutorial: Driven Filter Circuit
 ===============================

+Goal: build a simple passive filter using basic bond graph modelling techniques.

+Difficulty: Beginner

+Requirement: BondGraphTools, jupyter.

+How to follow: Enter each block of code in consecutive cells in a jupyter notebook.

 Part 1: Basic Use
 -----------------

-We are going to build a simple passive filter using basic bond graph modelling techniques.

 First, import `BondGraphTools` and create a new model with the name "RC"::